asaskiap/transitionApp/ReadMe.md

 # Berufsportraits

-- rework styling so that links take up even space

 # Transition Stories

-- styling so that components not stuck at sides ✅
+## General

 - different header background color if no menu btn in transition stories ?

-## General

 - find a way that close button sticks on screen in scroll views?
 - rework navigator?
 - link up all links